Makdash49/phase_0_unit_1/week_1/6_technical_blog/my_reflection.md

 Basically, at this point my main goal is to catch up while still learning a tremendous amount and connecting with the DBC community.
 In the future I would like to spend much more time on this assignment, but for now my goal was to get it done.

 With that said, this assignment did give me a chance to consider the design of some of my favorite websites and to consider how they affect me.
 I know from now on I will be more conscious of the design of websites I encounter and I will try to apply my experiences to my web design.
+I found it valuable.